brandur/sorg/content/articles/soft-deletion.md

 This does have a downside compared to `deleted_at` -- the process of selecting columns into `jsonb` isn't easily reversible.
 While it's possible to do so, it would likely involve building one-off queries and manual intervention.
 But again, that might be okay -- consider how often you're really going to be trying to undelete data.

-The technique solves all the problems outlined above:
+This technique solves all the problems outlined above:

 * Queries for normal, non-deleted data no longer need to include `deleted_at IS NULL` everywhere.

 * Foreign keys still work.
 Attempting to remove a record without also getting its dependencies is an error.

-* Hard deleting old records for regularly requirements gets really, really easy: `DELETE FROM deleted_record WHERE deleted_at < now() - '1 year'::interval`.
+* Hard deleting old records for regulatory requirements gets really, really easy: `DELETE FROM deleted_record WHERE deleted_at < now() - '1 year'::interval`.

-Deleted data is a little harder to get at, but no my much, and is still kept around in case someone needs to look at it.
+Deleted data is a little harder to get at, but not by much, and is still kept around in case someone needs to look at it.